tushar-sharma/tushar-sharma.github.io/_posts/2013-11-06-why-i-never-close-emacs.md

 #### Emacs for Secret Writing

 If you happen to maintain a personal diary, you must be paranoid about it's secrecy.
 Emacs could be used to store your personal information.
 It uses `GNU GPG` to save the file.
-Open any file in emacs with `gpg` extention.To save it, press `C-s` which asks for which type of encryption method to use.
+Open any file in emacs with `gpg` extension.To save it, press `C-s` which asks for which type of encryption method to use.
 Just use the default and press OK.
 This would prompt for a passphrase for saving.

 ![secretGPG](/img/secretGPG.png "GPGa")